Progenitor (CFC) Assays FAQs

 What species can you test our compound(s) on?

 We can test progenitor cells from human, mouse, rat, canine and NHP.
 If you require testing of cells from other species, please CONTACT US to discuss your needs.
 Please be aware that some of the cytokines required to support the various progenitors in CFC assays can be exquisitely species-specific, so not all species may be able to be accommodated.

 Can you perform molecular analyses on cells derived from the colonies after the CFC assay has been done?

 Yes.
 We can pluck the colonies from the methylcellulose matrix and perform a variety of downstream tests on the cells.
 We have the expertise to perform a number of molecular biology techniques in house, but can also send the cells to a third party vendor of your choice if you prefer.
 Depending on the application, molecular analyses can be performed on cells from individual colonies or on cells from pooled colonies.

 Can you perform multi-color flow analysis?
 If so, how many colors?

+Yes.
+We can perform flow cytometric analyses using up to16 colors using a BD LSR-2 flow cytometer.
+For studies requiring small number of colors, we generally use other equipment including a Cytek DxP or a BD FACSCanto-2.
 For studies requiring a very large number of parameters to be assessed at the same time, we would generally employ mass cytometry, utilizing a DVS CyTOF analyzer.
 This platform allows for up to 30 different parameters to be tested on a single cell and requires SPADE analysis.